vtexdocs/help-center-content/docs/tutorials/en/ordering-images-on-the-shop-window-display-and-on-the-product-page.md

 ---
-title: Ordering images on the shop window display and on the product page
+title: 'Ordering images on the shop window display and on the product page'
 id: tutorials_278
 status: PUBLISHED
 createdAt: 2017-04-27T22:10:27.647Z